Ronalfil/Ronalfil/README.md

 - 👋 Hi, I’m @Ronalfil
 - 👀 I’m interested in ...
-Programa
+Dev
 - 🌱 I’m currently learning ...
 C++ & Python
 - 💞️ I’m looking to collaborate on ...
 ERP, game system and chanllange opportunities
 - 📫 How to reach me ... here!